vvoclon/CalculatorApplication/README.md

-Relatively basic simple imitation of a physical calculator with on and off Button.
+Relatively simple imitation of a physical calculator with on and off Button.
 Using functions as Reciprocal, Square, Sqrt, Addition, Subtraction, Multiplication and Division.